surmwill/recycler_unity/README.md

 `LayoutGroups` and `ContentSizeFitters` can still go on the root as they are needed for auto-size calculations.

-### The Recycler must be manually informed of an entry's dimension changes.

-Every dimension change of an entry, except during binding/rebinding, must be followed by a call [RecalculateDimensions](https://github.com/surmwill/recycler_unity/tree/master/README.md#recalculatedimensions) to alert the Recycler of it.
+### Entries must update their height through the recycler.

+In order for height changes to be properly reflected in the recycler, the entry must call [RecalculateHeight](https://github.com/surmwill/recycler_unity/tree/master/README.md#recalculateheight) to set its new height.

 For example, to animate an entry growing using DoTween, the below code is used to update the Recycler at each step.

 ```
-RectTransform.DOSizeDelta(RectTransform.sizeDelta.WithY(GrowSize), GrowTimeSeconds)
-            .OnUpdate(() => RecalculateDimensions());
+DOTween.To(() => RectTransform.sizeDelta.y, newHeight => RecalculateHeight(newHeight), TargetHeight, Time);
 ```

 # Repo Organization